sid0nair/FedDAF/README.md

 2. The target client computes the **mean gradient field** of the global source model and of its own previous model, evaluated on its (limited) local target data.
 3. The **cosine similarity** between these two mean gradient fields is converted to an angle, then normalized with a **Gompertz function** to produce an aggregation weight `α ∈ [0, 1]`.
 4. The target and global source models are combined as `w = α·w_S + (1 − α)·w_T`, giving an *adapted target model* that sits at a similarity-informed point between the two objectives.
-5. The adapted model is then fine-tuned on the target's local data.
+5. The adapted model is then fine-tuned on the target's local data, regularized with a FedProx-style proximal term anchored to the (un-adapted) global source model.

 This lets the target pull in exactly as much source information as its own objective supports, even with very few labeled target samples.

 ## Repository structure

-The paper reports two experimental settings — **controlled domain shift** (CIFAR-10 with injected noise + label scarcity, Table 1) and **real-world domain shift** (PACS / VLCS / Office-Caltech-10, Table 2) — each with its own set of scripts, since the data pipeline differs (synthetic partitioning + noise vs. `ImageFolder` domains).
+The paper reports two experimental settings — **controlled domain shift** (CIFAR-10 with injected noise + label scarcity, Table 1, and the Gompertz-parameter sweep in Table 3) and **real-world domain shift** (PACS / VLCS / Office-Caltech-10, Table 2) — each with its own set of scripts, since the data pipeline differs (synthetic partitioning + noise vs. `ImageFolder` domains).

 ```
 FedDAF/
 ├── src/
-│   ├── cifar10_controlled_shift/   # Table 1: CIFAR-10, Dirichlet source partitioning + Gaussian noise
+│   ├── cifar10_controlled_shift/   # Tables 1 & 3: CIFAR-10, Dirichlet source partitioning + Gaussian noise
 │   │   ├── FedDAF.py       # Proposed method
 │   │   ├── FedAvg.py       # Baseline: vanilla FedAvg
 │   │   ├── FedAvgFT.py     # Baseline: FedAvg + target fine-tuning